Web Summit targets 100,000 attendees for December event

 Doubts had been cast over whether the event would be held in person this year due to the Covid-19 crisis, particularly after its organisers opted to hold its North American sister conference Collision remotely.

-However, speaking at a press conference to coincide of day two of “Collision from Home, Web Summit co-founder and chief executive Paddy Cosgrave confirmed its flagship, which attracted 70,469 attendees last November, will proceed both in person and remotely with an expected combined audience of 100,000 people.
+However, speaking ahead of a press conference to coincide of day two of “Collision from Home, Web Summit co-founder and chief executive Paddy Cosgrave confirmed its flagship, which attracted 70,469 attendees last November, will proceed both in person and remotely with an expected combined audience of 100,000 people.

 The company behind the event did not provide a breakdown of how many people it expects to attend the conference in person.